-A. Strategic Plan Progress Reviews
+E. Strategic Plan Progress Reviews

-Goals and objectives of the department and the construction management degree program are listed below.
+The goals and objectives of the department and the construction management degree program are listed below.
 Strategies are indicated under each related objective with yearly updates as applicable.
+This is the last update to the current Strategic Plan.
+The CM Faculty will work on crafting the next 5-year Strategic plan during the 2022-2023 academic year with the goal of starting implementation in the fall of 2023.

-Goal 1: Achieve Academic Excellence in Departmental Programs
+Goal 1: Achieve Academic Excellence in Departmental Programs Departmental Objectives: